AVespaIsNotAMotorcycle/winter-2020-codefest-submissions-team-cool/README.md

 # Team Info
 ### Team name:
 ### Team members (format: GitHub username, last name, first name):
-- Jack Murphy
+- Cruse, Jack
-- Sam Ebersole
+- AVespaIsNotAMotorcycle, Ebersole, Sam
-- Boaz Kaufman
+- Ernulphus, Kaufman, Boaz

 ### Group info (check all that apply - add an X in the [ ])
 - [ ] We are a CUNY2X bootcamp cohort team